crueter-ci/FFmpeg/README.md

 # FFmpeg CI

 Template for scripts and CI for CMake-compatible FFmpeg on Windows (amd64, arm64), UNIX (amd64, Linux) and Android (aarch64).
+Note that this is purpose-built for Eden, containing only h264, VP8, and VP9 decoders.

 [**Releases**](https://github.com/crueter-ci/FFmpeg/releases)